 The EU maintains this handy map, which contains many details on member countries.
 You’re able to find out coronavirus measures of the country, tourism entry conditions and any restrictions on entering the country by plane, train, car, etc. You can also find out whether you need to quarantine upon arrival or are required to present a negative COVID test result.

 When you click on the tool’s map icon and then the Earth icon, you’ll see the answer to this question: What are the rules to enter this country from outside an EU Member State or Schengen Associated country?

 Don’t forget that everyone, including U.S. citizens, are still required to submit a negative test prior to boarding their flight back to the US.
-While most states lifted mandates and requirements for returning residents, they general advise travelers to follow CDC guidelines.
+While a majority of states lifted mandates and requirements for returning residents, they generally advise travelers to follow CDC guidelines.
 Check the latest from your state to ensure you’re in compliance when returning home.